-While the secondaries market in India is relatively undeveloped still, there have been several single-asset GP-led secondaries involving Indian

-In 2022, GP-led secondaries comprised approximately 48 per cent of the global secondaries market by transaction volume Source: Jefferies assets in recent years-including some cases where the primary fund held minority positions in the portfolio company.
+While the secondaries market in India is relatively undeveloped still, there have been several single-asset GP-led secondaries involving Indian assets in recent years-including some cases where the primary fund held minority positions in the portfolio company.
 Despite global macroeconomic headwinds, the continuing demand for Indian assets and the relatively strong performance of Indian capital markets has ensured that third-party exits, through public markets or private transactions, continue to be available, and even preferred.